kjsmith218cb/ChuckNorrisJokeBank/README.md

 ## This is my 'Tech-Challenge' set by The Co-Operative Bank (goto bottom for the brief)

+## IMPORTANT

-Firstly Download and research the Co-op Bank iOS App and make notes about the UI.
+**Download and research the Co-op Bank iOS App and make notes about the UI.**

-MAKE SURE YOUR MACHINES XCODE IS UPTO DATE!!!!!!!!
+**MAKE SURE YOUR MACHINES XCODE IS UPTO DATE!!!!!!!!**

+### Let's Begin
-Create a new XCode Project (Single View App)
+1. Create a new XCode Project (Single View App)

-Give it a Name and User Interface of Storyboard (All tick boxes should be empty)
+2. Give it a Name and User Interface of Storyboard (All tick boxes should be empty)

-Deployment Info is the newest version (we will reset this to iOS 10 later)
+3. Deployment Info should be set to the latest version

-Device's should be iPhone & iPad
+4. Device's should be set to iPhone & iPad

-Orientation should be set to Portrait only (As this seems matches Co-op Banks App)
+5. Orientation should be set to Portrait only (As this seems matches Co-op Banks App)

-Find your favorite 'Chuck Norris' image from  google search and save it.
+6. Find your favorite 'Chuck Norris' image from google search and save it.
 [Assumed knowledge of Google]

+### Create Your Images
-Use Canva.com to create images [Assumed knowledge of this site]
+**Use Canva.com to create the following images [Assumed knowledge of this site]**
 1. An App Icon
 2. Mission Statement [When App is loading]
 2. Business Logo [To appear on all View Controllers]